mundschenk-at/avatar-privacy/readme.txt

 == Installation ==

-= Installation =
+= Requirements =

-You can either install it automatically from the WordPress admin, or do it manually:
+Avatar Privacy has the following additional requirements beyond those of WordPress itself:

-1. Unzip the archive and put the 'avatar-privacy' folder into your plugins folder (/wp-content/plugins/).
+* Your server must run PHP 5.6.0 or later, and
-1. Activate the plugin from the Plugins menu.
+* the PHP installation must include the GD extension (most do).

 = Uninstallation =